abisop/nuttx-docs/en/platforms/arm/stm32f4/boards/nucleo-f446re/index.md

 for CAN driver.
 Both CAN 1 (RX: PB\_8, TX: PB\_9) and CAN 2 (RX: PB\_5,
 TX: PB\_6) are turn on.

-Functionality of CAN driver can be tested by calling application "can" in NuttShell.
+Functionality of CAN driver can be tested by calling application \"can\" in NuttShell.
 This application sends 100 messages over CAN 1.

 ### dac